awsdocs/aws-iot-docs/developerguide/IoTCore-VPC.md

 In order to connect devices in the field on remote networks, such as a corporate network to your AWS VPC, refer to the various options listed in the [Network\-to\-Amazon VPC connectivity matrix](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/network-to-amazon-vpc-connectivity-options.html)\.

-**Note**
-VPC endpoints for IoT Core are currently not supported in AWS China Regions\.

 **Chapter Topics:**
 + [Creating VPC endpoints for AWS IoT Core](#Create-VPC-endpoints)
 + [Controlling Access to AWS IoT Core over VPC endpoints](#Control-VPC-access)